Amirkabir University of Technology: History

 The establishment and formation of the Amirkabir University of Technology dates back to October 1956 by Eng.
 Habib Nafisi (حبیب نفیسی).
 The core of the university was formed at that time under the name Tehran Polytechnic in order to expand the activities of two technical institutes: the Civil Engineering Institute and the Higher Art Center.
-After Habib Nafisi, the founder of Tehran polytechnic, Dr. Abedi, became the president of the university for a few months until Dr. Mohammad Ali Mojtahedi, the principal at the renowned Alborz High School, was appointed as president of the university early in 1963.
-Among the accomplishments of Dr. Mojtahedi is the construction of a central amphitheatre, a dining area and a sports ground as well as various faculty buildings.
+After Habib Nafisi, the founder of Tehran polytechnic, Dr. Abedi, became the president of the university for a few months until Dr. Mohammad Ali Mojtahedi, the principal at the Alborz High School, was appointed as president of the university in 1963.

 The university has grown into a national center of science and engineering and its undergraduates number more than 7,000, with a further 6,400 graduate students.
 The university boasts 35 undergraduate majors, around 90 M.Sc. majors and 36 Ph.D. and post-doctoral programs.

 Rankings and reputation

-Amirkabir University has been consistently ranked as one of Iran's top universities.
-The 2011 QS World University Rankings ranked the university 301–350 in Engineering and Technology in the world.
-Iran's Ministry of Science, Research and Technology ranked AUT among the Top 3 high ranked universities in the country.
-In Webometrics Ranking of World Universities (2012), the university also ranks among the top three highest ranked universities in Iran.

-In the 2013 Shanghai Rankings Amirkabir University's Computer Science department ranked 100–150 among World Universities.
-In 2014, the Shanghai ranking placed Amirkabir University's Engineering Sciences 151–200 among World Universities.
+In the 2013 Shanghai Rankings, Amirkabir University of Technology's Computer Science program was ranked 100–150 globally.
+In 2014, its Engineering Sciences program was ranked 151–200 globally.
 The Polymer Engineering Department of Amirkabir University of Technology is the first and most prestigious Polymer Engineering program in Iran.

-AUT also ranked first among Iranian universities in 2014 in the CWTS Leiden Ranking.
-In 2014, the U.S. News & World Report ranked Amirkabir University of Technology's Engineering Sciences 89 among world universities.
-Also, Computer Science of AUT ranked 90 among World Universities.
+The university also ranked first among Iranian universities in the 2014 CWTS Leiden Ranking.
+In the 2014 U.S. News & World Report subject rankings, Amirkabir was ranked 89th globally in Engineering Sciences and 90th in Computer Science.

-The 2021 edition of the QS World University Rankings placed Amirkabir University 477th in the world and second in Iran with an overall score of 24.8, behind only Sharif University of Technology which stood at 407th.
+The 2021 QS World University Rankings ranked Amirkabir University 477th globally and second among Iranian universities, behind Sharif University of Technology, which was ranked 407th.